 Know The Rules – And The Law

-The FAA & various state and local authorities currently control US skies, but the NTSB and FAA rules for drone operation and piloting are still being developed.
+In the United States, the FAA & various state and local authorities currently control US skies, and the NTSB and FAA rules for drone operation and piloting are still being developed.

 Nevertheless, you are responsible for understanding the current laws and rules governing local drone use.

 In addition to federal guidelines, each state has its own rules.